lipemat/wp-unit/README.md

 3. Use include helper assertions and utilities.
    1. `assertNotCacheExternal` - Assert a key is not available in the external cache.
    2. `assertCacheExternal` - Assert a key is available in the external cache.
-   3. `assertCachePropertyAndExternal` - Assert a value is same in runtime cache as external cache.
+   3. `assertCachePropertyAndExternal` - Assert a value is same in the runtime cache as external cache.
    4. `get_cache_key` - Get parsed key sent to external cache.

 #### Automatically generate files for Attachment factory.